 The EUTPD includes several provisions regulating vapour products, including a maximum nicotine content of 20 mg/ml and the requirement for on-pack health warnings, pre-market notification and annual submission by manufacturers of a comprehensive data set to the Member State authorities.
 See "-EU Tobacco Products Directive (2014/40/EU)" above for more detail about the EUTPD.
-It further prohibits cross-border sponsorship or sponsorship of national events that have a cross-border effect, and bans the advertising of nicotine-containing vapour products in print media, and on television, radio and the internet.
-Nicotine-free vapour products and herbal products for heating (tobacco-free sticks, which may or may not contain nicotine, made using tea leaves and/or herbs and used in heated tobacco devices), are subject to the General Product Safety Directive 2001/95/EC of 3 December 2001, as amended, but such products may be regulated more strictly by Member States.
+It further prohibits cross-border sponsorship or sponsorship of national events that have a cross-border effect and bans the advertising of nicotinecontaining vapour products in print media, and on television, radio and the internet.
+Nicotine-free vapour products and tobacco-free heated products (tobacco-free sticks, which may or may not contain nicotine, made using tea leaves and/or herbs and used in heated tobacco devices), are subject to the General Product Safety Directive 2001/95/EC of 3 December 2001 ("GPSD"), as amended.
+The GPSD is replaced by the, General Product Safety Regulation (EU) 2023/988 ("GPSR") which applies as of 13 December 2024, but such products may be regulated more strictly by Member States.

-Vapour products, heated tobacco consumables, herbal products for heating and nicotine pouches are not currently covered by the EUTPD but will be included in the next iteration.
-All EU Member States have chosen to apply excise duty to heated tobacco consumables and some also to vapour, oral nicotine delivery products or herbal products for heating through national legislation, although generally at a lower level compared to the excise duty applying to tobacco.
+Nicotine-free vapour products, tobacco-free heated products and nicotine pouches are not currently covered by the EUTPD but are likely to be included in the next revision.
+All EU Member States have chosen to apply excise duty to heated tobacco consumables and some also to vapour, oral nicotine delivery products or tobacco-free heated products through national legislation, although generally at a lower level compared to the excise duty applying to tobacco.